KDE/documentation-develop-kde-org/source/components/navigation/toolbar.rst

 -  Disable buttons that do not apply to the current context.
 -  Consider to provide customization for toolbars in respect to position and content.
+-  Providing a label for each action is a good practice but define a meaningful icon too because the label could be hidden in mobile mode or if there isn't enough space when the window is resized.

 Guidelines for components